 The Sufistic Quatrains of Omar Khayyam

-The passionate 11th century Persian Sufi poet and philosopher, Omar Khayyam
+The eminent 11th century Persian Sufi poet & philosopher, Omar Khayam

 The Sufistic Quatrains of Omar Khayyam